A&O hit the £1 billion threshold back in 2008 and hasn't looked back since. Its most recent financials saw turnover rise 10% to £1.94bn.

-However, the reduction in staff costs has helped the bottom line, and the firm has started to see the benefits of its decision to cut some staff and ship out others to Belfast.
-In 2015/2016, profit was £562m and profit per equity partner reached £1.21m.
+However, the reduction in staff costs helped the bottom line, and the firm saw the benefits of its decision to cut some staff and ship out others to Northern Ireland.

 Decent efforts seem to have been made to boost the ranks of female partners.
-In 2010, the firm announced a new flexible working scheme for its partners - offering them the chance of working a four day week or taking a maximum of 52 days extra holiday a year.
+The firm brought in a flexible working scheme for its partners back in 2010, offering them the chance of working a four day week or taking a maximum of 52 days extra holiday a year.
 Whilst open to all partners, the scheme was primarily an attempt to address the gender imbalance at partnership level.
-That said, one lawyer comments that there is "lots of noise but not much action on encouraging women to hold on for partnership".
+That said, one lawyer commented that there is "lots of noise but not much action on encouraging women to hold on for partnership".

 At the more junior end of the scale, the firm's training is widely regarded as some of the the best in the City.
-There's "excellent work and as much responsibility as you can handle", says one junior.
-Another says there's "great training and supervisors are committed to development of trainees", while higher up there's "impressive dedication" to associate development.
-Although, not everyone is happy, as one associate complains that there is "inconsistency between work load of individuals even within the same group".
-Whilst another NQ says "as a junior it's not uncommon to be left without senior support or strategic direction".
-Another lawyer says that there is "apathy from partnership towards associate career progression".
+There's "excellent work and as much responsibility as you can handle", said one junior.
+Another said there's "great training and supervisors are committed to development of trainees", while higher up there's "impressive dedication" to associate development.

-The move a few years back from St Pauls to custom-built offices next to Liverpool Street Station has been hugely successful.
-What is best about the firm? "the offices are ace - especially the roof terraces in summer" croons one associate.
-One lawyer puts it "anyone who complains about the almost non-stop availability of food and drink and the 24/7 print room, IT support and gym, has had the A&O silver spoon in their mouth too long".
+The move a few years back from St Pauls to custom-built offices next to Liverpool Street Station was hugely successful, but now it's feeling a bit creaky, say staff - a move is on the cards.
+Although, as one lawyer put it: "anyone who complains about the almost non-stop availability of food and drink and the 24/7 print room, IT support and gym, has had the A&O silver spoon in their mouth too long".

-Partners may make a fortune, but your chances of joining their ranks are remote (check out the disparity between the trainee intake and partnership promotions...).
-One lawyer reports that "promotions at every level are getting tougher with the passing year."
-A 5QE lawyer says "being emotionally and nearly physically dead seems to be the only way to survive the 10+ year slog to partnership - if you are even that lucky as the stats are strongly against you".
+Partners may make a fortune, but your chances of joining their ranks are slim - although that's true of most firms.
+A 5QE lawyer said "being emotionally and nearly physically dead seems to be the only way to survive the 10+ year slog to partnership - if you are even that lucky as the stats are strongly against you".
 But hopefully the counsel role and the upgraded appraisals should go some way to mitigating this.
 If you do make the letterhead you'll spend two years on a salary before embarking on a 15 year climb up the lockstep - the longest ladder in the City.
 There are Croesan riches at the top of it, but young, star partners impatient with the wait can easily be tempted elsewhere - the firm has lost a fair few partners to high-paying American firms.